UBC-Thunderbots/Software/docs/getting-started.md

 * Inside a terminal, navigate to the environment_setup folder.
 Eg. `cd path/to/the/repository/Software/environment_setup`
 * Run `./install_clion.sh` (* **DO NOT** download CLion yourself unless you know what you're doing.
 The `install_clion.sh` script will grab the correct version of CLion and the Bazel plugin to ensure everything is compatible *).
 * When you run CLion for the first time you will be prompted to enter your JetBrains account or License credentials.
-Use your student account. (*if you choose this option, you'll need to install the bazel plugin yourself*)
+Use your student account.

 ## Building and Running the Code